Ada Paterson: Career

 She returned to New Zealand and commenced practising medicine in Picton in 1908.
 Paterson was appointed a Medical Inspector of Schools in 1912, initially based in Dunedin but then in Wellington from 1916.
 She was one of the four women doctors in the School Medical Service: the others were Dr Margaret McCahon in Auckland, Dr Eleanor McLaglan in Christchurch and Dr Emily Irwin in Dunedin.
-In 1923 Paterson was promoted to Director of the School Hygiene Division of the Department of Health.
+In 1923 Paterson was promoted to Director of the School Hygiene Division of the Department of Health.During her time in these positions, Paterson developed an in interest in child mental and physical health, particularly the disproportionate impact on girls.
+In 1921 she took a years sabbatical to further research child health in Australia, Britain and North America.

 In 1935 Paterson represented New Zealand at a conference associated with the League of Nations held in Geneva.

 She was dedicated to working for the welfare of children.
 Her obituary recorded that 'her wise and sympathetic handling of many of the problems of childhood earned her the esteem and affection of many generations of school children and their parents, as well as the confidence of the educational authorities'.